 The negotiations with Elsevier which have already been in progress for several months are unfortunately still proving to be difficult: the offer which Elsevier has made is contrary to all principles of a fair pricing policy: although the company currently has a 40% profit margin, the publisher is still insisting on a massive price increase in addition to the already paid licence fees.
 In total this sum is in the three-digit million Euro range (!).
 Despite repeated requests to clarify the scope of service provision, these important questions remain unanswered.
 As a result negotiations have been broken off (but not abandoned).

 Yes.
-As a result of the slow progress of the negotiations, at the end of last year more than 60 German academic institutions cancelled their contract with Elsevier in order to affirm their committment to a DEAL licence.
+As a result of the slow progress of the negotiations, at the end of last year more than 60 German academic institutions cancelled their contract with Elsevier in order to affirm their commitment to a DEAL licence.
 By the end of this year it will be 200 institutions.
 A list of these institutions can be found here:

 The state-wide consortium contract signed by Baden-Württemberg with Elsevier in 2015 has also been cancelled as a result of a unanimous resolution of the Baden-Württemberg State Rectors' Conference and will expire at the end of this year.
 The nationwide alliance licence for Cell Press journals run by the UB Frankfurt also expired on 31.12.2017 and was not extended.